South High School (Minnesota): Current architecture

 South High School is a three-story building, centered around the auditorium, commons area, and balcony.
 When school starts in the morning two sets of doors are open, both leading into the commons area.
 Each student is issued an identification card, which is checked upon entry through all entrances, to ensure the safety of students and staff.
-Students are given off-campus privileges for lunch.
-This privilege begins after the first semester of freshman year.
-It can be revoked for failing classes, returning late from off campus three times in a semester, or disciplinary problems.
+11th and 12th grade students are given off-campus privileges for lunch.
+Students must submit an off-campus lunch form to be allowed off-campus.
+This privilege can be revoked for failing classes, returning late from off campus three times in a semester, or disciplinary problems.